Simple overview on how to make all-grain beer

 8. Fermenting: When the wort reaches yeast-pitching temperature (Note: do NOT put any closure on fermenter port during fermentation as a vacuum or pressure build up may occur and deform the vessel) the protein that has settled to the bottom is removed out the bottom port (generally this is 1-2% of the total volume).
 To facilitate healthy yeast growth at the start of fermentation, oxygen (or clean air) is added through the bottom port with an Brewery Aeration Stone.
 The addition of oxygen in the bottom also helps equilibriate the temperature inside.
 The temperature is checked again to ensure it is correct for adding yeast; if so, yeast is pitched, the gas blow-off hose connected to a lid port (with the other end in a bucket of water on the floor is better than placing it on the lid) and the lid is sealed.

 Rest to equilibriate temperature and remove excess protein, and aeration before pitching yeast: 10 minutes

 Fermentation: 5-14 days (longer for lagers or high gravity beers)

 Transfer to kegs (or bottles) with the Fermenter to Keg Racking Hose for further conditioning and/or carbonation: 15 minutes

 And that's it.
 Full control, brilliant tasting beer, and all in less space and with less equipment than ever before.

-Bottling beer from a BREWHA fermenter
+Bottling beer from a BREWHA conical fermentor

-Carbonating beer in the 4-in-1 (Microbrewery) fermenter
+Carbonating beer in the 4-in-1 conical (Microbrewery) fermenter

 BIAC complete microbrewery product page